Sahni-Arjun/AndroidApp_GameCentre/README.md

 ## How to use
 The app runs on a phone with Android 8.1.

-To run the code on a phone/emulator the app file has to run, the correct file is shown below Phase2/GameCentre/app
+To run the code on a phone/emulator the app file has to run, the correct file is shown below:
+Phase2/GameCentre/app

-To got to the code for the functionality of the app, the path is as follows:
+To got to the code for the functionality of the app, the path is shown below:
 Phase2/GameCentre/app/src/main/java/fall2018/csc2017/GameCentre